Ruthanasia: Background

-Ruthanasia and Rogernomics can be viewed as complementary reform packages implemented by successive governments which were aimed at liberalising the New Zealand economy.
-The packages came after a period of intense protectionism and fiscal control, particularly under the administration of Sir Robert Muldoon's National government between 1975 and 1984.
-Muldoon's protectionism had culminated in a three-year wage and price freeze imposed by Muldoon, who simultaneously held the posts of Prime Minister and Minister of Finance, in an attempt to suppress rampant inflation.
+Ruthanasia and Rogernomics can be viewed as complementary reform packages implemented by successive governments, which were both aimed at liberalising the New Zealand economy.
+The packages came after a period of intense protectionism and fiscal control, particularly under the administration of Robert Muldoon's National government between 1975 and 1984.
+Muldoon, who simultaneously held the posts of Prime Minister and Minister of Finance, implemented a three-year wage and price freeze in a protectonist attempt to suppress rampant inflation.

 Conflict with manifesto

 Ruthanasia was controversial as the National Party had fought the 1990 election on a manifesto promising "The Decent Society" and implicitly repudiating the radicalism of the Fourth Labour Government.

-The Prime Minister, Jim Bolger, defended the move on the grounds that he had been badly misled in the run-up to the 1990 election as to the actual state of the New Zealand economy.
+The new Prime Minister, Jim Bolger, defended the move on the grounds that he had been badly misled in the run-up to the 1990 election as to the actual state of the New Zealand economy.
 He was told by officials on Sunday afternoon, the day after the election, of two unrelated financial crises: the country's broke .... and the largest bank .... was bankrupt.
 Bolger said that his "electoral honeymoon lasted seventeen hours".
 So he immediately summoned Don McKinnon, Bill Birch and Ruth Richardson to Wellington.
 The partly state-owned Bank of New Zealand required an immediate injection of capital to avoid insolvency as a result of the poor performance of a NZ$2.8bn loan portfolio in Australia.
 The bank held 40 per cent of the commercial paper (loans to businesses) in New Zealand.

 Secondly; the outgoing finance minister David Caygill's projection of a modest fiscal surplus was inaccurate, and the country instead faced a fiscal deficit of NZ$3.7bn (4.8%) for 1991–92 if current fiscal policies continued.
 Current net public debt was 52% of GDP (43% after Telecom sale).